ChenGiuseppe/PyMM/README.md

 ### eig
 **eig** is a tool to analyse the perturbed electronic states corresponding eigenvectors after the MD-PMM calculation.
 Given the dynamic nature of these states during the simulation, a straightforward description can be difficult.
 Therefore we provide three graphical representations which can be combined to present a clear picture of their behavior.

-#### **ESSENTIAL ANALYSIS**
+#### **PROJECTIONS ANALYSIS**
-The contributions arising from two unperturbed states, to a selected unperturbed state, are plotted against each other.
+The contributions arising from two unperturbed states (i.e. the projection of the perturbed wavefunction on these two states) to a selected perturbed state, are plotted against each other.

 Inputs